CAPU-ENG/CAPUBBS-iOS/README.md

-CAPUBBS-IOS
+CAPUBBS-iOS
 ===========

-IOS client for CAPUBBS
+iOS client for CAPUBBS